blockchainfoundryinc/syscoin-address-notifier/README.md

 Socket.io websocket server for surfacing realtime events from the Syscoin blockchain.
 Websocket subscribers can receive information about the following events:
 * New blocks
 * New unconfirmed transactions
-* Zdag events relative to SPT transactions
+* Zdag events related to SPT transactions
 * New confirmed transactions